 The proposed lease area contains the same facilities as the prior lease.
-The lease facilities are designed for recreational boating and fishing purposes.
-The covered floating boat dock with slip and appurtenant facilities have existed at this location for many years.
+The lease facilities are designed for recreational boating purposes.
+The dock and appurtenant facilities have existed at this location for many years.
 Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).